 Welcome to the second annual international scrap festival.
 An entire month devoted to the celebration of fabric scraps.
 I’ve gathered a bunch of projects for you and I’ll be sharing a couple new free sewing tutorials this month that are just right for scraps.
-And we’re going to try a swap!

 I’ve scoured the interwebs to find awesome scrap sewing projects and ideas for you plus there is a new tutorial from me that I’m excited to share.
 You might notice that pincushions, an ideal scrap fabric project and essential tool, are missing from this list.
 I’m planning a whole separate post later this month devoted to pincushions.

 2. Sashiko Sampler Potholders – They are lovely and a great opportunity to try sashiko stitching.

 3. Little House Sachets – So sweet!
 Every detail is just right.
 And I get almost as excited about a good smell as I do about scraps.

 4. Acorn pot holder – make a pot holder or just follow the clever piecing directions and make a little acorn bag.
 What’s cuter than a patchwork acorn?

 5. And everybody needs this pot handle cover.